-10 RISK MANAGEMENT
+11. RISK MANAGEMENT

-10.1 BRR manages a drop-in Welcome Centre which is open 3 days a week.
-The following procedures are carried out in order to protect 'at risk' adults who may be using the Welcome Centre.
-We will:

-- Conduct an initial interview assessment of each new member of the Centre and in as necessary, report and follow up on any issues of vulnerability or risk that become apparent. - Ensure that, as far as possible, contact between volunteers on duty and members / beneficiaries occurs in public areas within and adjacent to these sites. - Provide regular opportunities for volunteers, staff and members to express concerns through supervision and daily debriefing sessions. - Obtain specialist support and follow Bristol City Council guidance if and when it appears that a member, staff member or volunteer of BRR is at risk under the statutory definition. - Ensure that such a person is not left alone with other members or volunteers. - 10.2 It is recognised that the definition of a 'vulnerable adult' or 'adult at risk' is narrow and therefore we will take steps to ensure referral for assessment of members who are not already known to Social Services where we have concerns about their vulnerability. - 10.3 In addition where we have concerns that Social Services has not completed an assessment on someone they should have or has failed to act on information about a 'vulnerable adult' we will use escalation procedures within Social Services to ensure action is taken. - 10.4 A Risk Assessment form will be used (at Forms) to establish whether a safeguarding referral should be made.
-Once completed, this must be shared with the Designated Lead, even if the staff member thinks the threshold is not met.
-Where the threshold is not reached, the Designated lead will ensure that the individual is aware of other support they can access and how to access it; any actions taken will be recorded on lamplight as a case note and the red flag will be used if appropriate.
+- 11.1 BRR manages a mixture of services including drop in.
+The following procedures are carried out in order to protect 'at risk' adults who may be using drop in services.
+We will: - Conduct an initial interview assessment of each new member and as necessary, report and follow up on any issues of vulnerability or risk that become apparent. - Ensure that, as far as possible, contact between volunteers on duty and members / beneficiaries occurs in public areas within and adjacent to these sites. - Provide regular opportunities for volunteers, staff and members to express concerns through supervision and daily debriefing sessions. - Obtain specialist support and follow Bristol City Council guidance if and when it appears that a member, staff member or volunteer of BRR is at risk under the statutory definition. - Ensure that such a person is not left alone with other members or volunteers. - 11.2 It is recognised that the definition of an 'adult at risk' is narrow and therefore we will take steps to ensure referral for assessment of members who are not already known to Social Services where we have concerns about their vulnerability. - 11.3 In addition where we have concerns that Social Services has not completed an assessment on someone they should have or has failed to act on information about an adult at risk we will use escalation procedures within Social Services to ensure action is taken. - 11.4 BRR will use a Risk Assessment form (see additional guidance H) to enable good decision making and good safeguarding practice.